Nassau County Trusts Attorney

 A trust can be made "inter vivos" (created during the grantor's lifetime) or may be a testamentary trust that is set up by a will and does not come into being until after the grantor's death.
 Trusts are also revocable or irrevocable.
 While a revocable trust can be revoked and the grantor can reclaim the trust assets, an irrevocable trust cannot be rescinded once it has been set up.

 Nassau County Elder Law Lawyer

 The Virdone Law Firm, P.C. can guide you through the often confusing process of deciding which trust best serves your needs.
 Trusts are not just for the wealthy, in fact they are just as important for those who cannot afford to lose whatever they spent their lifetime acquiring.

-Contact a Nassau County Trust Lawyer at our law firm today.
+Contact a Nassau County elder law Lawyer at our law firm today.